 Although thermal vias are good for targeting specific components, the better strategy is to consider how to use a large heat sink or a direct conduction path to the enclosure to provide high heat dissipation.
 An example is shown below for a bank of MOSFETs in parallel.

-This portion of a DC presents its own set of problems, particularly in power systems, and especially in designs operating at high voltage and high current simultaneously.
+This portion of a DC presents its own set of problems, particularly in power systems, and especially in designs operating at high voltage and high current PCB layout connectors simultaneously.
 To learn more about ESD protection in power systems operating at high voltage, read this guide on the common ESD circuit designs.
-In an upcoming article, we’ll look at some of the basic points involved in high voltage circuit boards from the viewpoint of materials selection and layout.
-These boards carry some of the more important safety challenges, especially when they are capable of sourcing high current.
+In an upcoming article, we’ll look at some of the basic points involved in high-voltage circuit boards from the viewpoint of materials selection and layout.
+These boards carry some of the more important safety challenges, especially when they are capable of sourcing high currents.

 Whether you need to design a high voltage or high current PCB circuit board, use the PCB design tools in CircuitMaker to prepare your schematics and your PCB layout.
 All CircuitMaker users can create schematics, PCB layouts, and manufacturing documentation needed to move a design from idea to production.
 Users also have access to a personal workspace on the Altium 365™ platform, where they can upload and store design data in the cloud, and easily view projects via a web browser in a secure platform.